 Shellfish are not only a healthy, but also a low-calorie source of zinc.
 For example, 6 oysters contain about 32 mg of zinc.
 Other shellfish are the crab with 7,6 mg zinc as well as shrimp and mussels.

 The zinc-containing legumes include, for example, chickpeas, lentils and beans.
 However, they also contain phytates, which inhibit the absorption of zinc and other minerals.
-In other words, zinc is not absorbed as well as it is from animal sources.14 However, they are an important source of zinc.
+In other words, zinc is not absorbed as well as it is from animal sources.14 Nevertheless, they are an important source of zinc.
 Especially for vegetarians and vegans.
-The bioavailability can be increased here by heating, soaking or fermenting.15
+Bioavailability can be increased here by heating, soaking or fermenting.15

 A great way to include zinc in your diet is with pumpkin seeds, as well as hemp and sesame seeds.
 In addition to the trace element, they also contain fiber, healthy fats, Vitamins and minerals.
 They are ideal as an excellent topping for salads, bowls or in homemade bread.